RandanCSS/randan/README.md

 from randan.topicModeling.randanTopic import randanTopic

 dfs = randanTopic(
-    dfIn=df,
+    df=df,
-    matrix_df=dtm,                                     # optional precomputed document-term matrix
+    matrix_df=matrix_df,                               # precomputed document-term matrix
-    textFull_lemmatized='textFull_lemmatized',         # column with lemmatized texts
-    textFull_simbolsCleaned='textFull_simbolsCleaned', # column with cleaned but not lemmatized texts topicsCount=15,                                    # number of topics to extract loadingsThreshold=0.75,                            # minimum absolute loading to consider a token tokensLimit=20,                                    # max tokens per topic for interpretation docsLimit=10,                                      # max documents per topic pole for interpretation rowsNumerator='document_id',                       # column to use as row labels supplementary_cols=['author', 'date'],             # additional columns to keep in output returnDfs=True
+    loadingsThreshold=0.75,                            # minimum absolute loading to consider a token docsLimit=10,                                      # max documents per topic pole for interpretation returnDfs=True,                                    # returns `pandas` `DataFrame`s containing fragments of documents (snippets) and their metadata + document–topic scores and auxiliary variables rowsNumerator='document_id',                       # column to use as row labels supplementarieS=['author', 'date'],                # additional columns to keep in output textFull_lemmatized='textFull_lemmatized',         # column with both cleaned, and lemmatized texts without lemmatization and stop word removal textFull_simbolsCleaned='textFull_simbolsCleaned', # column with cleaned but not lemmatized texts without lemmatization and stop word removal tokensLimit=20,                                    # max tokens per topic for interpretation topicsCount=15                                     # number of topics to extract )
-)

 # dfs is a tuple: (docs_snippets_df, scores_df)
 docs_snippets, scores = dfs
-print(docs_snippets.head())
+display(docs_snippets.head())
 ```

 #### Parameters:
-- `dfIn` : `pandas.DataFrame` — Input DataFrame containing the texts and any auxiliary variables (e.g., metadata).
+- `df` : `pandas.DataFrame` — Input `DataFrame` containing the texts and any auxiliary variables (e.g., metadata).
 Must include at least the column specified in textFull_lemmatized.
 - `matrix_df` : `pandas.DataFrame` — A precomputed document-term matrix (bag-of-words).
 - `docsLimit` : `int`, default `5` — Maximum number of documents to show per topic pole.
 Used for selecting representative documents.
 - `loadingsThreshold` : `float`, default `0.5` — Threshold for the average token–topic loading.
 Tokens with loadings below this value are filtered out when interpreting topics.
 This indirectly limits the number of tokens shown per topic.
-- `returnDfs` : `bool`, default `False` — If `True`, the function returns a tuple of two DataFrames:
+- `returnDfs` : `bool`, default `False` — If `True`, the function returns a tuple of two `DataFrame`s:
  - `docs_snippets_df` — contains fragments of documents (snippets) and their metadata.
  - `scores_df` — contains document–topic scores and auxiliary variables.
-   If `False`, the function returns `None` and only saves the results to disk (in a folder like ./output/topicModeling/).
+   If `False`, the function returns `None` and only saves the results to disk in the folder where the module performs.
-- `rowsNumerator` : `str`, optional — Name of a column in dfIn whose values will be used as row labels (index) in the output DataFrames.
+- `rowsNumerator` : `str`, optional — Name of a column in df whose values will be used as row labels (index) in the output `DataFrame`s.
 If not provided, a default integer index is used.
-- `supplementarieS` : list, optional — List of additional column names from dfIn to include in the output DataFrames.
+- `supplementarieS` : list, optional — List of additional column names from df to include in the output `DataFrame`s.
 These can be used for later interpretation (e.g., document author, date, category).
-- `textFull_lemmatized` : `str` — Name of the column in `dfIn` that contains lemmatized texts (stop words not removed).
+- `textFull_lemmatized` : `str` — Name of the column in `df` that contains lemmatized texts (stop words not removed).
 This is used to build the document-term matrix.
-- `textFull_simbolsCleaned` : `str` — Name of the column in `dfIn` that contains texts after cleaning (removal of special characters, punctuation, etc.) but without lemmatization and stop word removal.
+- `textFull_simbolsCleaned` : `str` — Name of the column in `df` that contains texts after cleaning (removal of special characters, punctuation, etc.) but without lemmatization and stop word removal.
 This is used for generating readable snippets.
 - `tokensLimit` : `int` — Maximum number of tokens to display per topic pole (positive/negative side).
 Helps keep interpretations concise.
 - `topicsCount` : `int` — The number of topics to extract.
 This is a key parameter for the topic modeling algorithm.

 #### Notes:
-- The module automatically saves output files (Excel and JSON) to a timestamped folder inside ./output/topicModeling/, regardless of the returnDfs setting.
+- The module automatically saves output files (Excel and JSON) to the folder where the module performs, regardless of the returnDfs setting.
 - The document‑term matrix is constructed using the lemmatized texts; make sure that column contains space‑separated tokens.
 - If you already have a document‑term matrix (e.g., from another preprocessing step), you can pass it via matrix_df to save computation time.
 - The user_words parameter is optional and only effective if the underlying algorithm supports seeded topic modeling.